diamond2016/project_euler_works/README.md

 # project_euler_works
 Repository contains work related to Project Euler's challenges

-This repo does not cointains solutions of Project Euler's but useful programming tools developed during efforts on thos callanges
+This repo does not cointains solutions of Project Euler's but useful programming tools developed during efforts made on challenge

 See https://projecteuler.net/ and enjoy solving the problems.